kingmuffy/starWar2/README.md

 This is a web application that allows you to view a list of characters from the Star Wars universe, obtained from the [Star Wars API (SWAPI)](https://swapi.py4e.com/).
 You can also search and filter the characters by various attributes such as name, height, mass, hair color, skin color, and eye color.

+## Copyright

+All data used in this project is for practice purposes only.

 ## Getting Started

 To run the application, you will need [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) (Node Package Manager) installed on your computer.
 Once you have those installed, follow these steps: